junxit/us-congress-bills-115/metadata.md

 - 2018-05-16 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 382 - 35 (Roll no. 188).
 - 2018-05-16 — The previous question was ordered on the amendment and bill without objection.
 - 2018-05-16 — The resolution provides for 1 hour of general on all three bills.
 For H.R.
 5698 and H.R.
 2, the resolution provides for consideration under a structured rule.
 For S. 2372, the resolution provides for consideration under a closed rule.
 Finally, the resolution provides for one motion to recommit with or without instructions on all three bills.
+- 2018-05-17 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.